-Nottingham City Homes: Energiesprong Retrofit, Melius Homes The industry needs around 500,000 new professionals and trades to tackle this challenge In partnership with industry, the Government is asked to invest and create a long term policy framework which will meet its statutory carbon targets and trigger wider confidence to unlock private investment from property owners and financial institutions.
+Nottingham City Homes: Energiesprong Retrofit, Melius Homes

+The industry needs around 500,000 new professionals and trades to tackle this challenge

+In partnership with industry, the Government is asked to invest and create a long term policy framework which will meet its statutory carbon targets and trigger wider confidence to unlock private investment from property owners and financial institutions.

 The industry needs around 500,000 new professionals and trades to tackle this challenge.
+We also need to upskill our existing workforce.
 The Government has supported the development of new training standards for Retrofit Coordinator and Retrofit Installer, which can form the basis of the programme in terms of training and quality assurance.
 Clarity on standards, process requirements and audit will provide a firm foundation for both training and market transformation.

 The strategy has been developed with the private market in mind.
 However, its principles can and must be extended to the social sector as well.
 We are aware of significant work being undertaken by local authorities and the housing association sector to improve the energy efficiency of their housing stock.
+We are also aware of the progress being made in this historic building sector, and that insight can be brought from their findings.

 We hope that 2021, the year when the UK hosts the United Nations Climate Change Conference, will be the ideal moment for all these bodies to unite behind the principle of a national retrofit strategy, and take the bold action needed to reduce carbon emissions before it is too late.

-Washan, P., Stenning, J., Goodman, M., 2014.
-Building the Future: The economic and fiscal impacts of making homes energy efficient CCC 2016.
-Next steps for UK heat policy - Committee on Climate Change - October 2016 Background to the report The Construction Leadership Council (CLC) provides sector leadership to the construction industry.3 The CLC has twelve workstreams that work collaboratively to address the biggest issues facing the industry, including skills, building safety and the reduction in carbon emissions business models across all sectors of the industry.
+Background to the report

+The Construction Leadership Council (CLC) provides sector leadership to the construction industry.
+The CLC has twelve workstreams that work collaboratively to address the biggest issues facing the industry, including skills, building safety and the reduction in carbon emissions business models across all sectors of the industry.
+The National Retrofit Strategy is part of the CLC's Co2nstruct Zero 9 Point Plan.

 The CLC also convenes the industry response to urgent issues such as the COVID-19 pandemic, which led to the development of the Industry Recovery Plan.
 The Plan addresses the opportunities and challenges for all parts of the industry and sets out collaborative solutions for recovery.

 The Domestic Repair, Maintenance and Improvement (RMI) Workstream is chaired by Brian Berry, Chief Executive of the Federation of Master Builders (FMB).
 The Workstream seeks to support measures that ensure the safe undertaking of work inside people's homes.
 It also seeks to build confidence among homeowners about conducting building works.
 The Workstream considers and discusses demand-side stimulus for the purposes of skills retention, job creation, improved industry standards and social benefit.

 The Domestic RMI Workstream has developed the national retrofit strategy to achieve these objectives.

 The CLC's COVID-19 recovery work is co-chaired by Andy Mitchell, CEO of Tideway and Mark Reynolds, Group CEO of Mace.

-The Construction Leadership Council (CLC) provides leadership to the construction industry ,,
+The Construction Leadership Council (CLC) provides leadership to the construction industry

+Introduction

-Construction Leadership Council, 2020, http://www.constructionleadershipcouncil.co.uk/news/construction-roadmap-to-recovery-plan-published/ Introduction Our homes use 35% of all the energy in the UK and emit 20% of carbon dioxide emissions.
+Our homes use 35% of all the energy in the UK and emit 20% of carbon dioxide emissions.
 We must tackle this significant area of emissions if we are to be successful at mitigating climate change and meeting our net zero targets.
 Retrofitting those homes requires more than just one or two insulation measures; it will require an integrated approach to transforming the energy and water needs and technical systems in homes, requiring quality in design, installation and customer care.